-Thanks to the "espeak" package, you can also use the RaspberryPi to read out texts - and even entire files.
+You can also use the RaspberryPi with the package "espeak" to read out texts - and even whole files.

-How to do that and what you have to keep in mind is described in this article
+How to do that and what you have to consider is described in this article

 Safety instructions